pa11y/sidekick/PROPOSAL.md

   - **Develop in the open**.
 Similarly, pa11y-dashboard was developed in a closed-first way as a private repository.
 Pa11y Sidekick will be open source from the [architecture stage](#architecture-).

   - **No knowledge silos**.
-We have some serious knowledge silos with the existing projects, and a lot of the code has a bus facor of one.
+We have some serious knowledge silos with the existing projects, and a lot of the code has a bus factor of one.
 Our documentation and guides need to be _way_ better for Pa11y Sidekick.

   - **Make it easy to deploy**.
 The existing projects are all difficult to deploy.
 We want one-click (or as few clicks as possible) deployment to cloud services.